-The Board currently grants Deferred Units in the value of US\$50,000 on an annual basis to each of the NEDs pursuant to the Non-Executive Directors' Deferred Unit Plan.
-From 2021, Deferred Units shall be granted over four instalments on the first trading day on the TSX of each quarter.
+The Board currently grants Deferred Units on an annual basis to each of the NEDs pursuant to the Non-Executive Directors' Deferred Unit Plan.
+During 2021, Deferred Units totalling US\$50,000 in value were granted over four instalments to each of the NEDs on the second trading day on the TSX of each quarter.
+In September 2021, following an external review of Board remuneration, the Board resolved to increase the annual value of DU grant to US\$75,000 commencing in 2022.